kyassini/manipulation_experiments/README.md

 Had to call move() to the pose_sample which removed the ability to use a pre and post grasp as needed for actual grasping.
 So I Replaced it with using the pose generated from the GPD grasp message directly and [this `createPickingEEFPose` function](https://gist.github.com/tkelestemur/60401be131344dae98671b95d46060f8#file-hsr_gpd_sample-cpp-L9) to generate a pre and grasp pose directly from the approach vector.
 * Had an issue with the group names in the `gen3_robotiq_2f_85.srdf.xacro`.
-This was fixed in ros_kortex /dev/kyassini branch.
-Might not be needed since pick() isnt being used anymore.
+This was fixed by editing the srdf which can be found in this repo under GPD_Files.
+However, might not be needed since pick() isn't being used anymore.

 ## References
 [1] Andreas ten Pas, Marcus Gualtieri, Kate Saenko, and Robert Platt.
 Grasp Pose Detection in Point Clouds.
 The International Journal of Robotics Research, Vol 36, Issue 13-14, pp. 1455-1473.
 October 2017.